asm-ide/ASM/README.md

     1. Project Information

-   The ASM Team is make the android studio
-                     is the mobile device.
+   The ASM Team is make the android studio in the mobile device.

     2. Licenses